 Meet Our Veterinary Team

-Schedule a VisitMedical Director
+Schedule a Visit

-Dr Beth Spencer brings patience, perseverance, and compassion to her practice.
+Dr Beth Spencer (she/her) brings patience, perseverance, and compassion to her practice.
 As a Fear Free certified veterinarian, Dr Spencer takes time to work with pets so that they are comfortable during their visit.
 She emphasizes wellness and preventive care so her patients can stay happy and healthy.

 As a parent, Dr Spencer strives to create a kid-friendly environment with snacks, books, and coloring.
 She always enjoys answering kids’ questions, knowing she might be inspiring a child to become a veterinarian!